-The Port Wine House is located in Pinhão in the centre of the port wine region in northern Portugal.
+The Port Wine House is located in the municipality of Pinhão (Alijó district) in the centre of the Douro port wine region in northern Portugal.
 It was founded in 1715 by a Portuguese family.
-After the destruction of many vineyards by phylloxera, the estate was purchased by Antonio José da Silva in 1894.
-It later became the property of the Dutch van Zeller family, who ran it for four generations.
-In 1993, the estate was bought by the French group AXA, which made substantial investments in new cellar equipment.
-Among other things, electronically controlled robot-like Lagares were installed, where the grapes are mechanically crushed like feet.
+After the destruction of many vineyards by phylloxera, the estate was acquired by Antonio José da Silva in 1894.
+Later it was owned by the Dutch van Zeller family, who ran it for four generations.
+In 1993, the estate was bought by the French group AXA, which invested heavily in new cellar equipment.
+Among other things, electronically controlled robot-like lagares were installed, where the grapes are mechanically stomped as if by feet.

-Only the wines produced on the Quinta are marketed under the name "Quinta de Noval", all others under "Noval".
-The absolute flagship of the house is the "Nacional Vintage Port", produced from grapes from ancient, rootless vines of a tiny vineyard, which have been spared from phylloxera.
-The wine is only produced in very good years in small quantities of 200 to 300 cases (2,400 to 3,600 bottles), in "normal" years it is marketed as "Vintage Port".
-The 1997 vintage of this legendary port wine received 100 points from the US wine critic Robert Parker.
-The two vintages 1963 and 1994 were rated by him with 99+ points.
+Only the wines produced at the Quinta are marketed under "Quinta de Noval", all others under "Noval".
+The absolute flagship of the house is the "Nacional Vintage Port", which is produced from grapes of ancient, ungrafted vines of a tiny vineyard that have been spared from phylloxera.
+The wine is only produced in very good years in the small quantity of 200 to 300 cases (2,400 to 3,600 bottles), in "normal" years it is marketed as "Vintage Port".
+The 1997 vintage of this legendary Port received 100 points from the US wine critic Robert Parker.
+The two vintages 1963 and 1994 were rated 99+ points by him.
 Another premium wine is the Single Quinta Vintage "Silval".

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten